Benjamin Prentiss on the Threshold of Shiloh

 Yet, one wonders about Brigadier General Benjamin Prentiss.
 He was born in Virginia and attended a military school there, but moved west and lived in Illinois.
 He was a founder of the Republican Party and a noted orator, but lost a congressional race in 1860.
 In 1861 he raised troops and commanded the garrison at Cairo, where he oversaw the end of the legal traffic of goods bound south.
 He was then posted in Missouri and quarreled with Grant, which led to life-long enmity between the two.
 Major General Henry Halleck did not like Prentiss, but his political connections precluded his removal.

 Prentiss’s division, still not fully organized, was the rawest, fresh from camps of instruction, some having only just arrived.
-There were some veterans though.
+There were some veterans though mixed in the ranks.
 The regiments on hand were the 18th, 21st, and 25th Missouri, 16th and 18th Wisconsin, 12th Michigan, and the 61st Illinois.
 Prentiss had only two batteries, the 5th Ohio and 1st Minnesota.
 On April 6 the 15th Michigan and 23rd Missouri were to join the division.
 Prentiss had no cavalry, which limited his ability to scout ahead although the 11th Illinois Cavalry was nearby but not under Prentiss’ direct command.

 David Moore